Food Combining

 Eating any of these combinations requires the starch and protein digestive processes to work at cross-purposes.

 What essentially happens is that they neutralize each other.
-Neither the protein nor the starch gets digested properly, which can lead to fermentation, which feeds yeast and fungus.
+Neither the protein nor the starch gets handled effectively in your digestive system, which leads to fermentation in your gut, which feeds bad bacteria, yeast, fungi, and other hostile microbes.

 - gas